 Playing in the afternoon not only saves money on green fees and is easier to book last-minute, but it allows your group to sleep in and relax in the morning after that late-night poker game, etc. (Though in some destinations, especially during the winter, dew sweeper times can be discounted as well.)

-33. Play an executive course
+33. Play a short or executive course

 Rather than play two full-length 18-hole courses in a day, save a few swings by playing your afternoon round at an executive course.
 Give your golf shoes a break and play in sandals.